You-Gao/Blog/_work/2024-07-22-mythical-man-month-and-state-of-devops.md

 Debugging and testing were even worse in the past than they are now.
 Brooks recounts spending hours setting up and tearing down build test tools for the OS system his team was developing in the 70s.
 Now, it takes a couple of seconds to run basic tests and maybe minutes to run more comprehensive ones.
 I went on a bit of a tangent, but it illustrates the increased flexibility and capabilities we have available to us now.
 Tools like Terraform or CloudFormation would be viewed as arcane magic to these early practitioners, but we have them now and should use them to increase the reliability of states.

-Takeaway: New tools are being built everyday to reduce accidental complexity.
+Takeaway: New tools are being built every day to reduce accidental complexity.
 We should use them

 Chapters:
 * CH 12: Sharp Tools